cyclone-github/wordlist/README.md

 Feel free to test these wordlists against your hash list + rules.

-All cyclone worldlists are sorted by probability.
+All cyclone wordlists are sorted by probability.

 Enjoy,
 ~cyclone